-The Hardship Fund is an emergency fund to help students facing financial difficulties.
+The Hardship Fund is an emergency fund to help current students facing financial difficulties.
 Find out what the fund can support and how to apply.

 Scholarships are available for students at all levels of study and are based on a variety of criteria.